 Now, one must decipher the meaning of the snake.
 One of the most popular images of the Egyptians kings are one in which he is wearing the Nemes head cloth which is encircled by a uraeus.
 The uraeus represents the cobra goddess Wadjet aka ‘the green one’ and ‘the eye of Horus’.
 Wadjet was the protector of pharaoh and symbolized him as the ruler of Egypt..
 The hieroglyph determinative for this goddess is I13 which is I12 + V30.
 I12 or an erect cobra, the symbol of lower Egypt plus V30 which is a basket or nb.
 ‘Nb’ also means lord and every, all.
 So, when one viewed this crown, one was reading that the Egyptian king was the lord of all and he was protected by the eye of Horus who was Wadjet.
 One can guess why pharaoh was terrified.
 Musa (as), with his open hand was declaring in pharaoh’s own language that he was about to receive some very significant revealed information, which was hitherto hidden.
 So, when Musa (as) threw his staff (symbol of power to Egyptian kings) which became a snake (symbol of a deity to Fir3wn) which consumed the fake snakes of the magicians, it was a clear message to pharaoh in his own language that Musa’s god, Allah (swt) was going to utterly crush him, which he did.
 Al hamdu lilah and Allah (swt) knows best.

 Verse 20:71 of this story is an absolute miracle that has never been correctly translated.
 The verse in English says: “(Fr3wn) said: you (magicians) put faith in him (Musa) before I give you leave.
 Lo! he is your chief who taught you magic.
 Now, surely, I shall cut off your hands and feet on opposite sides and (I shall crucify you on the trunks of palm trees), and you shall know for certain which of us has the severest and more lasting punishment.”
-One must be careful to pay attention to the phrases in parentheses, which can be transliterated “usalibannakum fil juzuu innakhl” or literally I will make you the spines/back bones in the trunks of date palms.
+One must be careful to pay attention to the phrases in parentheses, which can be transliterated “usalibannakum fil juzuu innakhl” or literally I will suspend you from the the trunks of date palms.
+This method of execution is mentioned Deuteronomy 21:22,23 and is referenced by Paul of Tarsus in Galatians 13:10 as a form of ‘crucifixion’.
+The Kingdom of Israel was a Canaanite kingdom which was under the hegemony of Egypt during the 4th Dynasty.
+So, Fr3wn is threatening his Canaanite magicians with an execution with which they were very familiar.

 The story of Fr3wn and Musa is told in the specific images of Egypt under the dynastic pharaohs.
-The Quran refers to their hieroglyphic writing and to their myths which were unknown in 7th Century Arabia.
-Hieroglyphs were not deciphered until the 19 Century CE and until that time, the myths of Egypt were confined to their undeciphered literature.
 The story of Musa (as) as it is recounted in the Quran is absolute proof that the Quran is 100% revelation and 100% accurate.
 The foregoing also confirms that Khufu was the Egyptian king (fir3wn-from the wailing house because the crown prince died), whose wazir was Haman (Hemon/Hemiunu) who expelled Musa and his El Elyon worshipping followers form Egypt.